9 Challenges to Overcome in Your Packaging Process

 Top Packaging Process Issues

 Packaging must overcome multiple challenges to ensure it creates a secure container for the product while remaining aesthetically pleasing to the customer.
-The most pressing challenges in packaging processes include:
+The most pressing packaging challenges in the processes include:

 1. Sustainability